MonoxideFlames/Regex/README.md

 A proper specification of the scheme is as follows:

-# Regex mode:
+# Regex mode
 **This is the default mode of processing the regex.
 It works as most schemes work. '\*' is kleene closure, '+' is conventional closure, '?' is an optional marker, and '|' is alternation. '(' , ')' are used to group subexpressions.**

 eg:

 **(ab)+**
 the above expression matches all sequences of the characters 'ab' that repeat at least once.

 **ab+**
 The above expression matches all sequences starting with an 'a' followed by one or more 'b' characters.

 **ab?**

-The above expression matches 'a' or 'ab', the 'b' is optional.

-another example is colou?r, which matches 'color' or 'colour'
+The above expression matches 'a' or 'ab', the 'b' is optional. another example is colou?r, which matches 'color' or 'colour'

 **ab\*|a\*b**
 The above expression matches the sequences determined by ab\* or a\*b.

-a good real world example is me(t|d)al, which matches 'metal' or 'medal'.
+A real world example would be me(t|d)al, which matches 'metal' or 'medal'.

 This is a basic regex specification, but it is extended to specify character sets, which makes it easier to read and match.
 # Character Set mode:
 **This is enclosed between a '\[' and '\]'** an example would be